sammygb26/Obsidian/Learning/Foundations of Data Science/Logistic Regression.md

 $$
 This is just the inverse of the logistic function.
 Hence the change in log odds in our regular regression function. $\beta_0$ and $\beta_1$ are both measured in logits.
 This means a change in the dependent variable will increase the log odds by $\beta_1$ and so increase the odds by $e^{\beta_1}$.
 Then the odds ratio will just leave change factor for a unit increase hence the odds ratio is $e^{\beta_1}$ for the dependent variable.

-When we are using logits they are what is given by a regular [[Linear Regression]] where as our probability is given by the logistic function on the prediction from the regression.
+When we are using logits they are what is given by a regular [[Foundations of Data Science/Linear Regression]] where as our probability is given by the logistic function on the prediction from the regression.
 This is why $\hat{B_0}$ is measured in logits.

 ### Logistic regression model in terms of log odds
 Success is $P(\textrm{Y=1|x})=f(\hat{B_0}+\hat{B_1}\cdot x)=\frac{1}{1+e^{-\hat{B_0}-\hat{B_1}\cdot x}}$